danielbrendel/danielbrendel/README.md

 ## Currently working at 💼

-After working as a software developer in various companies I am now building my own business.
+After working as a software developer in various companies I am now pursuing to become a full-time OpenSource developer

 <!--
 **danielbrendel/danielbrendel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.